Bambleshwari Temple

 Bambleshwari Temple is a Hindu temple, located at Dongargarh in Rajnandgaon district, Chhattisgarh, India.
 It is on a hilltop of 1600 feet.
-This temple is referred as Badi Bambleshwari.
+This temple is referred to as Badi Bambleshwari.
 Another temple at ground level, the Chhotti Bambleshwari is situated about 1/2 km from the main temple complex.
 These temples are revered by lakhs of people of Chhattisgarh who flock around the shrine during the Navratris of Kavar (during Dusshera) and Chaitra (during Ram Navami).
-There is tradition of lighting Jyoti Kalash during Navaratris here.
+There is a tradition of lighting Jyoti Kalash during Navaratris here.

 Location

 Dongargarh is 107 kilometers from Raipur, via Bhilai, Durg and Rajnandgaon.
 Dongargarh does not exactly fall on the massive Mumbai highway, a diversion some 25 km before, from the Calcutta-Calcutta-Mumbai National Highway (NH #6) leads the vehicle through lush green vegetation and mild forests on a narrow winding single road.

 Dongargarh is 40 km from district headquarters Rajnandgaon and is well connected with buses from Rajnandgaon.
 Dongargarh as well as trains.
 It is on the Mumbai - Howrah main line at a distance of 200 km from Nagpur and 100 km from Raipur.
 The nearest airport is at Raipur Airport.

 The rope-way in the hill on which the temple is located, is another attraction to the tourists in the city.
 It is very popular with the tourists as it is the only rope-way that has been set up in Chhattisgarh state.